-- 1. The purpose of an EIS is to: - a. collect and evaluate all the appropriate information in order to have a complete understanding of the boundaries, attributes and functions of relevant environmental feature(s); - b. make an informed decision as to whether or not a proposed use will have a negative impact on the critical natural features and ecological functions of the Township; and, - evaluate the existing and potential forest resources on the property and the effect of the proposed uses on those resources. - 2.
+- 1. The purpose of an EIS is to: - a. collect and evaluate all the appropriate information in order to have a complete understanding of the boundaries, attributes and functions of relevant environmental feature(s); - b. demonstrate that a proposal/application will have no negative impact critical natural heritage features and ecological functions and their adjacent lands; and, - c. evaluate the existing and potential forest resources on the property and the effect of the proposed uses on those resources. - 2.
 Where the focus of study is adjacent lands, as defined by this Plan, the EIS shall evaluate the ecological function of the adjacent lands and demonstrate that there will be no negative impacts on natural features or ecological functions. - 3.
 Any EIS required by this Plan must describe the critical natural features and ecological functions, identify their significance and sensitivities and describe how they could be affected by a proposed use.
 The EIS should consider the relevant aspects and inter-relationships of various components of the natural heritage system on and off the site.
-In addition, the EIS must address how the proposed development will protect, maintain or restore the critical natural features and ecological functions of the natural heritage system.

-4. Any EIS must be prepared to the satisfaction of the Township and any other appropriate agencies, before a planning application that facilitates the development that is subject to the EIS is approved.
+In addition, the EIS must address how the proposed development will protect, maintain or restore the critical natural features and ecological functions of the natural heritage system. - 4.
+Any EIS must be prepared to the satisfaction of the Township and any other appropriate agencies, before a planning application that facilitates the development that is subject to the EIS is approved.